ruiwanguk/ruiwanguk.github.io/_posts/2015-08-11-lambda-architecture.markdown

 The speed layer provides the same business logic as the batch layer in that it computes views from the data it receives.
 However, the speed layer needs to compensate for the high-latency of the batch layer.
 It does this by computing realtime views, these realtime views contain only the delta results to supplement the batch views.

-It is worth pointing out, in this architecture, all incoming data are inserted to both the batch and realtime systems, both systems are also accessed when querying the data.
+It is worth pointing out, in this architecture, all incoming data are inserted to both the batch and realtime systems, it is common to use some kind of ingestion module up front to capture and feed immutable sequence of records into both systems, e.g., Kafka.
+Also, both systems are accessed when querying the data, people often use two different databases to store the output views, one optimized for real time and the other optimized for batch updates.

 ### My thoughts